 Overview of UBS Wealth Management

 UBS launched more than 150 years ago, when it first operated out of Switzerland as the Bank in Winterthur, which was founded in 1862.
 From there, it expanded into a global investment bank and wealth management firm with divisions in 50 countries around the world.
-The firm’s global headquarters is in Zurich, and its wealth management headquarters in the United States is in Weehawken, N.J.
+The firm’s global headquarters is in Zurich, and its wealth management headquarters in the United States is based in Weehawken, New Jersey.

-UBS is a publicly traded company on the NYSE, so it is owned by outside shareholders.
-Its subsidiary UBS Wealth Management USA has 15,605 employees, of which 9,948 perform investment advisory functions.
-They offer many services on top of wealth management, including retail banking and business consulting.
+UBS is a publicly traded company on the NYSE.
+Its subsidiary, UBS Wealth Management USA, has approximately 15,000 employees, of which close to 10,000 perform investment advisory functions.
+UBS offers many services on top of wealth management, including retail banking and business consulting.

-What types of clients does UBS Wealth Management serve?
+What types of clients does Ameriprise Financial Services serve?

-UBS Wealth Management serves a large mix of clients.
-More than half the firm’s AUM comes from working with high net worth individuals, those investing at least $750,000 with their advisor or who have a net worth over $1.5 million.
-The UBS website notes that it has extensive experience in handling the needs of high net worth and ultrahigh net worth individuals.
-However, having a high net worth is not a requirement, as UBS works with hundreds of thousands of non-high net worth investors as well.
+The majority of investors who work with UBS Wealth Management are high net worth individuals, defined by the SEC as those with at least $750,000 under an advisor’s management or a net worth believed to be at least $1.5 million.
+UBS notes on its website that it has extensive experience in handling the needs of high net worth and ultrahigh net worth individuals.
+However, having a high net worth is not a requirement to work with the firm, and it does also serve hundreds of thousands of non-high net worth investors.

 The minimum investment amount needed to work with UBS Wealth Management depends on the program.
-UBS Wealth Management has a few programs that accept clients with as little as $5,000, but other programs can have investment minimums ranging up to $100,000.
+UBS Wealth Management accepts some clients with as little as $5,000, but other programs can have investment minimums ranging up to $5 million.
 Here is the full list of minimum account size requirements for the firm’s different programs:

 Discretionary advisory programs: